(Editor’s Note: This is something we published in 2010 which seems still up to date.)

 I do not understand your differentiation between people and humans, but I hope that this goes some way to answer your question.

 Currently, preborn humans are legally classified as non-persons based on the arbitrary criteria of geography.
 They are living inside the womb vs. outside the womb.
-Based on this arbitrary criteria state legislatures and the U.S. Supreme Court do not extend “personhood” and the attendant legal rights and protections afforded “persons” until a geographical change occurs from inside the womb to outside the womb.
-Even though human, they are property and can be cared for and nurtured until the make the geographical change or they can be dismembered, burned to death with saline or even have their brains vacuumed out a few centimeters away from a full geographical change since they are property and not persons even though human.
-As long as this arbitrary classification stands I am not really sure on what basis someone could say that slavery was wrong or in the case of other nations, if they are abusing humans who have been legally classified as non-persons on what basis they could be charged with human rights violations.
+Based on these arbitrary criteria state legislatures and the U.S. Supreme Court do not extend “personhood” and the attendant legal rights and protections afforded “persons” until a geographical change occurs from inside the womb to outside the womb.
+Even though human, they are property and can be cared for and nurtured until they make the geographical change, or they can be dismembered, burned to death with saline, or even have their brains vacuumed out a few centimeters away from a full geographical change since they are property and not persons even though human.
+As long as this arbitrary classification stands, I am not really sure on what basis someone could say that slavery was wrong or in the case of other nations if those nations are abusing humans who have been legally classified as non-persons on what basis they could be charged with human rights violations?
 In the U.S., legally, persons have rights, humans do not.

-Other nations that commit so-called human rights violations may not be doing anything wrong if this arbitrary criteria stands.
-They may simply choose a different set of criteria but since the critera is arbitrary it doesn’t matter because it is the criteria their government has chosen.
-North Korea, Vietnam, China and others may have legally defined those who are being abused as non-persons.
-If that is so, what right do we as a nation have to try to force our arbitrary definition on to other nations and cultures.
+Other nations that commit so-called human rights violations may not be doing anything wrong if this arbitrary criterion is the measure.
+They may simply choose a different set of criteria but since the criteria is arbitrary it doesn’t matter because it is the criteria their government has chosen.
+North Korea, Vietnam, China, and others may have legally defined those who are being abused as non-persons.
+If that is so, what right do we as a nation have to try to force our arbitrary definition onto other nations and cultures?
 After all, our current arbitrary definition is, as I pointed out to Amnesty International, based on geography.
-A human in the womb is not a person but once they make a move of a few inches from inside the womb to outside the womb, the new location makes them legally persons and affords them protections under the law.
-If the arbitrary criteria above is false and humans deserve protection solely on the basis of being human that changes how we view the issue of being pro-abortion vs. anti-abortion.
-Dr. Seuss might say, humans are human, “No matter how small.”
-Preborn humans are small but human none-the-less.
+A human in the womb is not a person but once they make a move of a few inches from inside the womb to outside the womb, the new location makes them legally persons and affords them protection under the law.
+If the arbitrary criteria above are false and humans deserve protection solely on the basis of being human that changes how we view the issue of being pro-abortion vs. anti-abortion.
+Dr. Seuss might say, humans, are human, “No matter how small.”
+Preborn humans are small but human nonetheless.
 If humanness and personhood are interchangeable terms, then the small preborn humans deserve protection.
-If these are not interchangeable but one is purely legal and arbitrary (person) while the other biological, then we can no longer view slavery as having been wrong and should abandon any attempt at correcting human rights violations in other nations who have simply chosen a different set of arbitrary criteria.
+If these are not interchangeable but one is purely legal and arbitrary (person) while the other biological, then we can no longer view slavery as having been wrong in the past and should abandon any attempt at correcting human rights violations in other nations who have simply chosen a different set of arbitrary criteria.